Department Head: Chris Reilly

-Connecticut Technical High School System's Mechatronics course breakdown by grade.
+Connecticut Technical Education and Career System's Mechatronics course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Mechatronics wins school spirit award.The award was presented by local celebrity, Fox61 Meteorologist Matt Scott.